Swiss hacker indicted after claiming credit for breaching Nissan, Intel

 Kottmann did not immediately respond to a request for comment following the announcement of the indictment, which came after midnight in Lucerne.

+In social media posts and on a website, Kottmann allegedly shared some of the information and took credit for breaches, the document said.

+Dates and descriptions in the indictment related to two of the alleged hacks match Kottmann’s past statements about Intel and Nissan.

-Nissan, Intel and Verkada did not immediately respond to requests for comment.
+Intel declined to comment.
+Nissan and Verkada did not immediately respond to requests for comment.

 This month, Kottmann shared with Reuters recordings of live and archived surveillance footage Kottmann obtained from inside a Tesla factory, an Alabama jail and other facilities by gaining access to Verkada’s administrative system.